Hospitality Management, B.S. (Health and Human Development)

 Penn State Hospitality Management graduates are placed globally to manage hotels and lodging operations, restaurants, resorts, business dining, college and school food service, casinos, clubs, cruise ships, and senior living communities.
 They work in positions including meeting and events, revenue management, human resources, sales and marketing, finance and accounting, real estate and asset management, and for the businesses that supply them.
 Hospitality Management graduates are in demand with the many hospitality employers that visit the School’s in-house Career Placement Center each year.
 Graduates move quickly to upper management roles, corporate-level positions, and entrepreneurial opportunities.

-MORE INFORMATION ABOUT HOSPITALITY MANAGEMENT CAREERS
+MORE INFORMATION ABOUT POTENTIAL CAREER OPTIONS FOR GRADUATES OF THE HOSPITALITY MANAGEMENT PROGRAM

 Opportunities for Graduate Studies